rvzm/bvzm/README.md

-# bvzm.tcl \- version 0.4.9
+# bvzm.tcl \- version 0.5

 ## Basic Information
-This script is ran and tested with [eggdrop](http://eggheads.org) 1.8.2 Currently requires no extra packages to be installed.
+This script is ran and tested with [eggdrop](http://eggheads.org) 1.8.4 Currently requires no extra packages to be installed.

+## 'text' Directory
+This folder contains a modified motd for bvzm to use.

 ## Install
-to install bvzm.tcl, clone it to your scripts/ folder, then copy bvzm-settings.tcl.dist to bvzm-settingxs.tcl and edit to your liking.
+to install bvzm.tcl, clone it to your scripts/ folder, then copy bvzm-settings.tcl.dist to bvzm-settings.tcl and edit to your liking.

 ## Public channel commands
 These commands are used in a channel that the bot is on.